HewlettPackard/oneview-redfish-toolkit/README.md

 * `oneview` section

   * **ip**: HPE OneView's IP/FQDN address or comma separated list of OneView's IP/FQDN address for multiple instances.

   Oneview Redfish Toolkit now also includes support for multiple OneView instances, allowing a single instance of the service manage more than one OneView instance instead of instantiating a new service for each HPE OneView that is part of the solution.
 It simplifies for the Redfish client that does not need to handle multiple connections to the Redfish services.

 * `credentials` section
-  Note: These credentials are used only for authentication_mode set to "conf".
-They are stored in clear-text.
-Make sure only authorized users can access this file.
-When handling multiple OneView instances, make sure all instances have this username/password enabled.

   * **username**: HPE OneView's username

   * **password**: HPE OneView's password

   * **authLoginDomain**: HPE OneView's authentication login domain.
 If not set, defaults to "Local".

+  Note: HPE OneView credentials are used only for authentication_mode set to "conf".
+They are stored in clear-text.
+Make sure only authorized users can access this file.
+When handling multiple OneView instances, make sure all instances have this username/password enabled.

 * `event_service` section